Call us now

 The easiest way to avoid any joint bank/building account problems arising is to keep funds held separately, but that may not always be possible.
 However, it is important to:

-• Consider whether having a joint account is absolutely necessary, or whether there is another option e.g. making a Lasting Power of Attorney – to allow a relative to manage your finances if you become unable to do so;
+• Decide if a joint account is truly necessary, or if an alternative like setting up a Lasting Power of Attorney would be more appropriate to allow a relative to manage your finances if needed.

-• Understand how HMRC may treat the joint account for Inheritance Tax purposes, in the event of your death;
+• Be aware of how HMRC will treat the joint account for Inheritance Tax in the event of your death.

-• Consider whether any restrictions should be placed on the account e.g. requiring both account holders to agree to any withdrawals; and
+• Consider placing restrictions on the account, such as requiring both account holders to approve any withdrawals.

 Our Disputed Wills Team advises about disputes involving joint bank accounts after death.
 To get in touch, call us on 01202 786164 or email online.enquiries@LA-law.com.